 Sachiho returned to Hawaii Island a year later for a memorial service at the largest Buddhist temple in Hilo.
 Several dozen of Donto’s fans flew over from Japan for the service, which featured a musical performance by Sachiho’s all woman trance music band, Amana.

-In between the times I recorded Music from Living on the Earth (January 2000) and Living in Hawaii Style (spring 2001) at Seawest Studio in Pahoa, Hawaii, Sachiho recorded a CD there with a world beat band, saw owner/engineer Rick Keefer’s copy of Music from Living on the Earth and recognized the cover of Living on the Earth.
+In between the times I recorded Music from Living on the Earth (January 2000) and Living in Hawaii Style (spring 2001) at Sea-West Studios in Pahoa, Hawaii, Sachiho recorded the CD “Rainbow Island” there with world beat band Umi No Sachi, noticed owner/engineer Rick Keefer’s copy of Music from Living on the Earth and recognized the cover of Living on the Earth.
 “Oh!” she exclaimed, “Very famous book!”
 Rick put us in touch by email, and the next thing I knew, I was organizing a Hawaii Island concert tour for Amana to follow the memorial service for Donto in Hilo.
 I had worked hard on the publicity, and we had large, enthusiastic crowds at every show.

 Yoko Nema sings and plays instruments from India, where she goes often to study Indian music and buy merchandise for Tata Bazaar, her gift store in Naha, Okinawa.